mychidarko/q-todo/vue-app-template/src/app/settings/README.md

 ---

-`Login.vue` is the Vue component itself and `index.js` is kind of acting as a bootstrap for the component.
+`Home.vue` is the Vue component itself and `index.js` is kind of acting as a bootstrap for the component.

 ### Inside `routes` Folder